 The Department for Education has published a priority curriculum that identifies the most important elements of mathematics and how to build progression in these from Y1 to Y6.
-As a result, these have been identified in the ‘Oak Academy Curriculum Plan 2020-21’ and prioritised in our long-term plan, in order to support recovery form the impact of COVID-19.
+As a result, these have been prioritised in our own progression documents which use the published scheme ‘Power Maths’.

 Using the long-term plan

-Each class will work through the prioritised units of work from the ‘Oak Academy Curriculum Plan 2020-21’.
+Each class will work through the prioritised units of work.
 Through assessment, teachers will identify if it is necessary to use the ‘support’ unit of work, if children are finding the unit difficult.
 The long-term plan will then have to be adapted for that class to then continue with the units identified in the long-term plan.
-Split inputs where possible will be led by the class teaching assistant for the SEND children, these units will relate to what the rest of the class are doing but go back to Reception units of work from the ‘Oak Academy Curriculum Plan 2020-21’.
+Split inputs where possible will be led by the class teaching assistant for the SEND children, these units will relate to what the rest of the class are doing but go back to essential prior learning as identified in the guidance.